mrkgnao/pico/README.md

-<h2 align="center">Edible: towards Dependent Haskell</h2>
+<h2 align="center">Pico: towards Dependent Haskell</h2>

 This repo hosts an in-progress implementation of the Pico type-system and core language from [Richard A. Eisenberg's thesis](https://github.com/goldfirere/thesis/).

-Once that is done, I will implement the Bake algorithm from the paper, which is a constraint-generating type inference engine similar to the corresponding part of OutsideIn(X).
+Plans: once that is done, I will implement the Bake algorithm from the paper, which is a constraint-generating type inference engine similar to the corresponding part of OutsideIn(X).
 With Bake, I will be able to convert the formalised subset of Haskell from Eisenberg's thesis into Pico.

 ## Current status